 Jan M. Carroll is a partner in the Indianapolis office of Barnes & Thornburg LLP, where she practices product liability, professional liability, real estate and land use, commercial dispute and media law.
 She is a former reporter and editor for the Associated Press and contributes sections on Indiana law to the Media Law Resource Center’s 50-State Survey: Media Libel Law and the Open Government Guidepublished by the Reporters Committee for Freedom of the Press.
 She earned a bachelor of fine arts degree in journalism from Southern Methodist University and her law degree from the Indiana University Robert H. McKinney School of Law in Indianapolis.

-Timothy A. Franklin is the president of the Poynter Institute for Media Studies in St. Petersburg, Fla.
+Timothy A. Franklin is a senior associate dean in the Medill School of Journalism, Media, Integrated Marketing Communications at Northwestern University.
+Previously, he was the president of the Poynter Institute for Media Studies in St. Petersburg, Florida.
 He began his journalism career at the Chicago Tribune, where he rose from reporter to associate managing editor.
-He was the editor of The Indianapolis Star, The Orlando Sentinel, and The Baltimore Sun and was managing editor in the Washington, D.C., bureau of Bloomberg News.
+He was the editor of The Indianapolis Star, the Orlando Sentinel and the Baltimore Sun and was managing editor in the Washington, D.C., bureau of Bloomberg News.
 Franklin also was the founding director of the National Sports Journalism Center at the Indiana University School of Journalism in Indianapolis.
 He won an IU School of Journalism Distinguished Alumni Award in 2012.
 While at the Sentinel, he was instrumental in creating “Sunshine Week,” an annual observance regarding access to public information.
 He is national co-chair of the Freedom of Information Committee for the American Society of News Editors.

 James C. Goodale is a partner at Debevoise and Plimpton LLP in New York.
 He was a lawyer, general counsel and vice chairman for the New York Times Co., and represented the Times in four Supreme Court cases, including New York Times v.
 Sullivan, New York Times Co. v.
 United States (the Pentagon Papers case), and Branzburg v.
 Hayes.
 He was the chair of the Practising Law Institute’s Communications Law seminars from 1972 to 2007 and a law professor at Fordham University from 1986 to the present.
 He has authored dozens of articles in law reviews, newspapers, magazines and Internet publications.
 One of his law review articles, published in 1975, is often credited with inspiring judges to recognize a constitutional privilege allowing journalists to protect the identities of confidential news sources.
 He is the author of Fighting for the Press: The Inside Story of the Pentagon Papers and Other Battles.He earned his bachelor’s degree at Yale University and his law degree at the University of Chicago.